2019ChenGong/Offline_RL_Poisoner/README.md

 # Mind Your Data!
-Hidding Backdoor in Offline Reinforcement Learning Datasets
+Hiding Backdoor in Offline Reinforcement Learning Datasets

 ## Models
 Please check our agents' parameters in this anonymous link: